AST0117/Stock-price-prediction-using-ML/README.md

 ## 🎓 Educational Disclaimer

-This project was built for academic and educational purposes as part of an M.Tech curriculum.
+This project was built for academic and educational purposes.
 It is **not financial advice**.
 Stock markets are inherently volatile and unpredictable; no model, however sophisticated, can guarantee future performance.
 Always conduct independent research and consult a qualified financial advisor before making investment decisions.

 ---